rfshelley/Documentation/device-type-developers-guide/quick-start.rst

 .. note::

-  While the simulator is useful and necessary for testing how the Device Handler handles incoming messages, we recommended that you test on the mobile app with Virtual Devices wherever possible.
+  While the Simulator is useful and necessary for testing how the Device Handler handles incoming messages, we recommended that you test on the mobile app with Virtual Devices wherever possible.

 ----